 Find out more about why we think the remnant of the Gulliver Sculpture meets the criteria for listing by downloading our Report of Handling.
 You can Email your comments about this case or contact us via the Heritage Portal.

-Find out what comments we consider and what happens next in our guide and the video below.
+Find out what comments we consider and what happens next in our consultation guide or watch our designations video on YouTube.

 For a version of this video in British Sign Language, please visit our Youtube channel.